Hawkie/SpaceCommand/README.md

 <p>The start of a two dimensional, strategic, highly playable, space adventure game involving asteroids, space combat, planetry landings.
 </p>
 <p>
-Written in Typescript, using visual Studio Code and using Requirejs to load exported Modules.
+Written in Typescript, using visual Studio Code and using webpack to transpile to bundle.js.
 </p>